nu-cspac/constitution/readme.md

 #### 3.2.1.
 Resource Repository
 The Board shall maintain and curate a well-organized repository of information for CSPhD students through a wiki-like website.
-Such a repository must aim to accumulate and organize the breadth of student resources made available by Northwestern University and its subdivisions, including but not limited to: The Graduate School, Student Affairs, and the Office of Fellowships. [a]CSPhD students should be able to navigate the repository to find the desired information.
+Such a repository must aim to accumulate and organize the breadth of student resources made available by Northwestern University and its subdivisions, including but not limited to: The Graduate School, Student Affairs, and the Office of Fellowships.
+CSPhD students should be able to navigate the repository to find the desired information.
 The Board must ensure all CSPhD students are aware of the existence of the repository and how to access it.
 The current version of this is a wiki linked on the [CSPAC website](cspac.cs.northwestern.edu).

 #### 3.2.2.
 E-mail Account
 ##### 3.2.2.a.
 Purpose
 The CSPAC email address, cspac@u.northwestern.edu, shall exist to allow for
 1. CSPhD students to communicate with the Board with respect to the Mission Statement and Core Responsibilities outlined in this Constitution, and
-2. the Board to communicate with other parties in pursuit of the [Mission Statement](#mission-statement), [Core Responsibilities](#core-responsibilities), and [Supporting Responsibilities](#supporting-responsibilities) outlined in this Constitution.
+2. the Board to communicate with other parties in pursuit of the [Mission Statement](#1-mission-statement), [Core Responsibilities](#3-core-responsibilities), and [Supporting Responsibilities](#4-supporting-responsibilities) outlined in this Constitution.

 ##### 3.2.2.b.
 Response Time
 The Board must respond to all help-requests sent by CSPhD students within two weeks.